jenstornell/squid/readme.md

 ## Usage

-### SQL Query
+### Query form

-Write the SQL query in the textarea and press the button and it will run it and display the results below.
-While you write, the textarea will autosize to content height.

-So far only SELECT queries are supported.
-No other queries can display a result.

-Every time you run a query, it will also be saved to disc.
-If something bad happends, the query will still be saved when you refresh the page.
+Write or paste an SQL query.
+Click the button to run the query.

+- The textarea will autosize when writing.
+- Only SELECT queries are allowed by default.
+- The query will be saved to disk and loaded again on refresh.

 ### Format SQL